Your baby, your body, your partner and the prenatal visit, plus tips for the 36th week of pregnancy.

 Talking to the doctor every week means more chances to ask questions.
 Continue to write them down because you may lose track of thought easily during the last weeks of gestation.
 There are no dumb questions and asking is the only way you will know the answer.

 Take this time to support your pregnant partner and rest.
 Next week is filled with more to-do lists so this week should be one of contemplation and sleep.
-It is important to remember these tips: all dads are nervous, baby poop is not toxic (and changing diapers goes a long way!), and spit-up is normal and non-lethal.
+It is important to remember these tips: all parents are nervous, baby poop is not toxic (and changing diapers goes a long way!), and spit-up is normal and non-lethal.

 Tips for this week